19 February 1630

 - Shivaji defeated a large force of Shaista Khan (Aurangzeb’s maternal uncle) and the Bijapur army in Pune.
 In 1664, the wealthy Mughal trading port of Surat was sacked by Shivaji.

 - In June 1665, the Treaty of Purandar was signed between Shivaji and Raja Jai Singh I (representing Aurangzeb).
 Shivaji signed this agreement realising that a war with the Mughals would cost him men and money.
 As per this treaty, many forts were relinquished to the Mughals and it was agreed that Shivaji would meet Aurangzeb at Agra.
-Shivaji also agreed to send his son Sambhaji as a Mughal general.
+Shivaji also agreed to send his son Sambhaji as well.

 - At Agra in 1666, when Shivaji went to meet the Mughal emperor, the Maratha warrior felt he was insulted by Aurangzeb and stormed out of the court.
 He was arrested and kept prisoner.
 The clever escape of Shivaji and his son from imprisonment in disguise out of Agra is legendary today.

 - After that there was peace between the Marathas and the Mughals until 1670.
 After that, the jagir of Berar which was granted to Sambhaji by the Mughals was taken back from him.
-Shivaji in response, attacked and recovered many territories from the Mughals in a short span of four months.
+Shivaji in response attacked and recovered many territories from the Mughals in a short span of four months.

 - In October 1670, he also harassed the English forces at Bombay for their support of the Mughals.